AutodeskGames/stingray-docs/source/sdk_help/type_system/built_in_types_reference.md

 *	The `simple` trait means that the type describes a raw JSON value in an uncustomized form.
 Note that the type will lose the `simple` type trait if customized.
 *	The `virtual` trait means that the type is refined dynamically into a non-virtual type at runtime based on the data it holds.

-For background information about what types are and how to use them, see the ~{ Stingray Type System }~ topic.
+For background information about what types are and how to use them, see ~{ The Stingray Type System }~.

 >	**NOTE: Under Active Development!** Expect things to change as this system matures.